Planning Skill for Software Changes

 9. Write the Decisions Scratch File

-Before handing off to /build, record all human decisions made during this planning session to plans/decisions-{ticket-id}.md.
-This file is the source of truth for the Decision Log that /critique will post to Jira — it must exist before /critique runs.
+Before handing off to /build, record all human decisions made during this planning session to $TEMP_DIR/plans/decisions-{ticket-id}.md.
+This file is the source of truth for the Decision Log that /critique will post to the issue tracker (Jira or Linear) — it must exist before /critique runs.

 Record only: